-Now that you have clarity on how to distinguish a crush from love, let’s circle back to the question of how long does a crush last.
-According to recent research, it takes up to four months to get over a crush.
+Now that you have clarity on how to distinguish a crush from love, let’s circle back to the question: How long does a crush last?
+According to recent research, it takes up to four months to forget a crush.
 However, when feelings and emotions are involved, research-backed timelines and estimates don’t always hold.
 Having a crush on someone for years is not unheard of.
 Case in point: My two-year-long high school crush.

-While reveling in the heady rush of emotions when you’re crushing on someone is exciting and invigorating, these feelings can also become exhausting after a point.
-Particularly, when you’re unable to share them with the object of your affection or in the case of an unrequited crush.
+While reveling in the heady rush of emotions when you’re crushing on new people is exciting and invigorating, these feelings can also become exhausting after a point.
+Particularly when you’re unable to share them with the object of your affection or in the case of a failed crush.

 Can a crush last for 7 years or so?

 “How long does a teenage crush last?
 How long does it take for a crush to fade away completely?” asked one of our readers, a worried mom to a 15-year-old.
-The word ‘crush’ is typically used to describe when you develop intense feelings but they are fleeting or short-lived feelings of attraction toward someone.
-However, it is hard to put a specific timeline on how long does a crush last.
-While some crushes dissipate within days or hours even, others can last a lifetime too.
-So, yes, a crush can last for years, 7 or even lesser.
+The word ‘crush’ is typically used to describe when you develop intense feelings but they are fleeting or short-lived bouts of attraction to someone.
+Yet, it is hard to put a specific timeline on the ‘how long does a crush last’ query.
+While some crushes dissipate within days or hours, others can last a lifetime.
+So, yes, a crush can last for years.
+But the degree of it reduces considerably.

 However, a crush that stems from emotional attraction and intellectual intimacy is more likely to be long-lasting and may even leave you with a broken heart at some point.
-In the case of my high school crush, for instance, it was his gentle and kind personality that drew me to him and kept me hooked.
-That’s why it’s harder to stop crushing on a friend than to get over a crush who ignores you or is rude or mean to you.
+In the case of my school crush, for instance, it was his gentle and kind personality that drew me to him and kept me hooked.
+Also, it’s harder to stop crushing on a friend than to get over a crush who ignores you or is mean to you.

 Why do some crushes last so long?

-Every night, I’d paint scenarios where we’d confess our feelings to each other and just melt away in the bliss of our togetherness.
+Every night, I’d paint scenarios where we’d confess our feelings to each other and melt away in the bliss of our togetherness.
 Sometimes, I’d pretend that I was spending time with him, that I was wearing my favorite dinner date outfit, and he was taking me to this fine-dining restaurant in town or sneaking into my bed at night.
 At others, I’d have long drawn-out conversations with him – in my head – till I drifted off to sleep.

-While these fantasies felt good in my head, they also paralyzed me with a fear of what if he didn’t feel the same way about me?”
+While these fantasies felt good in my head, they also paralyzed me with a fear: “What if he didn’t feel the same way about me?”
 I became crippled with negative thoughts around his feelings for me.
-According to my then-school counselor, that’s exactly what makes some crushes last so long and that’s what makes it hard to lose feelings for a crush.
+According to my then-school counselor, Ms. Walters, that’s exactly what makes some crushes last so long and that’s what makes it hard to lose feelings for a crush.

 “You get sucked so deep into the fantasy world that taking action in the real world becomes more and more intimidating.
 The bigger your fantasy grows, the higher the stakes seem.
-This fear can paralyze you into a state of limbo, making you cling on to this blissful imagination of what can be – but may never come to pass,” said Ms. Walters.
+This fear can paralyze you into a state of limbo, making you cling to this blissful imagination of what can be – but may never come to pass,” said Ms. Walters.
 Now you know the answer to the question: Why do some crushes last so long?

-In all likelihood, you’re struggling to get over a crush who doesn’t like you or with whom you don’t see a possible future.
-Or perhaps, like me, you’re stuck in that state of limbo where you can neither bring yourself to express your feelings nor get over a crush you see every day, specially since you have to converse with them regularly.
+In all likelihood, you’re struggling to move on from a crush who doesn’t like you or with whom you don’t see a possible future.
+Perhaps, like the past me, you’re stuck in a state of limbo where you can’t bring yourself to express your feelings.
+Or you can’t forget a crush you see every day, specially since you have to converse with them regularly.
 Then how to get over a crush quickly in such a case?

 One of the key things to be kept in mind while trying to get over someone is that you mustn’t push yourself into it.
-Everyone has their own pace and it would be wrong to try and speed things up.
-That said, it is necessary to start initiating the “move on” phase.
-Getting over a crush is messy and feels like a roller coaster ride to many.
-Moving on from a crush might feel like running in circles at times.
-Just when you think you’re out of it, it seems to snap back in when you see them.
-It’s important to not keep wondering how long it will take to get over your crush and simply let yourself be.
+Everyone has their own pace and it would be wrong to speed things up.
+That said, it is necessary to start initiating the ‘move on’ phase.
+Hating your crush or completely removing them from your life isn’t the way to do it.

-If you’re wondering how to get over a crush fast, I would advise you to slow down.
+If you’re wondering how to get started on moving on from a crush, I would advise you to slow down first.
 As beautiful as it is to fall in love or have a crush on someone, moving on from a crush can be beautiful too.
 Enjoy the healing process and don’t be hard on yourself.
 Give yourself at least a few weeks to bounce back, and let the Universe offer you better things.

-To help you break free from the cage of your own emotions and longings, let me recount the advice Ms. Martha offered me many moons ago.
-I present to you, these 11 tips on how to stop crushing on a guy or girl who has been on your mind:
+To help you break free from the cage of your own emotions and longings, let me recount the advice Ms. Walters offered me many moons ago.
+I present to you 14 tips on how to stop crushing on a guy or girl who has been on your mind:

 Related Reading: 20 Signs He Is Not Into You – Don’t Waste Your Time!

 It is time to fess up your feelings, because that is the best way to get over them.
-“You have to rip off the band-aid,” Ms. Martha had said, in a straight, matter-of-fact way.
+“You have to rip off the Band-Aid,” Ms. Walters had said, in a matter-of-fact way.
 “There is just no other way to begin the process of getting over your crush,” she added.

 2. Allow yourself to grieve

 Embrace it and feel its full extent, so that you can eventually leave it behind and move on, instead of resorting to unhealthy coping skills.
 How long does a teenage crush last?
 Not too long anyway.
 So don’t be petrified of getting your heart broken as you’ll move on to the next crush in no time.

-“For a wound to heal, you need to let a scab form on it.
-Likewise, once you have let out the pain and angst, you have to let it settle before it eventually dies down.
-So, focus your energies on keeping yourself productively distracted if you want to get over a crush quickly,” Ms. Martha had advised me.
+- Stay distracted: “For a wound to heal, you need to let a scab form on it.
+Likewise, once you have let out the pain and the angst, you have to let them settle before they eventually die down.
+So, focus your energies on keeping yourself productively distracted if you want to move on from a crush quickly,” Ms. Walters had advised me

-This advice has stood me in good stead not only when trying to get over my later crushes, but also in dealing with crushing heartbreak and breakups.
+This advice has stood me in good stead not only when trying to get over my later crushes, but also in dealing with crushing heartbreaks and breakups.

-Related Reading: Unrequited Love: How To Deal And What To Do?
+Related Reading: Unrequited Love: What Is It And How To Get Over It

 4. Tell your friends your crush is a no-go topic

-Your friends teasing you about the guy or girl you’re crushing on, leaving you blushing like a naïve teenager – it just doesn’t get old.
+Your friends teasing you about the person you’re crushing on, leaving you blushing like a naïve teenager – It just doesn’t get old.
 Whether you’re 17 or 30, it always evokes the same reactions, and might I admit, feels pretty darn good.

-But it also plunges you back into the same headspace of an emotional surge.
-That’s definitely not the answer to “how to get over a crush”.
-Tell your friends that you’ve decided to move on from this one-sided love and your crush is a no-go topic of conversation here on.
+But it also plunges you back into the same headspace of an emotional surge, which can actually make you feel worse after a point.
+So go ahead and tell your friends that you’ve decided to move on from this one-sided affair and your crush is a no-go topic of conversation here on.
 Moving on from a crush demands support from all your close ones.

-If you’re trying to get over a crush you see everyday, distancing yourself from them can be immensely beneficial in taking the edge off your feelings for them.
-The no-contact rule can be effective not just in getting over a breakup but also a crush.
+If you’re trying to get over a crush you see every day, distancing yourself from them can be immensely beneficial in taking the edge off your feelings for them.
+The no-contact rule can be effective in not just getting over a breakup but also a crush.
 You need a little space from them at this point, to minimize their presence in your life.

 - Make small changes to avoid seeing them: In case you study in the same class or work in the same office, cutting them out of your life completely may not be feasible.
 But you can still distance yourself from them.
 For instance, if you’ve always shared a bench in class, try to pick out a different spot for yourself.
-Maybe, go sit with your BFF or someone you’ve not spoken to before
+Maybe go sit with your BFF or someone you’ve not spoken to before

-Or if you took coffee breaks together at work, mix up your schedule so that you can steer clear of running into them or engaging with them in conversations that bring you back to square one.
+- Change your schedule: If you took coffee breaks together at work, mix up your schedule so that you can steer clear of running into them or engaging with them in conversations that bring you back to square one.
 Just do a few things like this consistently, so you can stop feeling so emotionally affected by your crush.

 Seeing them hang out with someone else or looking good in a picture will completely ruin your progress so far.
-If unfriending or blocking seems too radical, unfollow their profile until you’ve got a handle on your emotions.
+If unfriending or blocking seems too radical, unfollow/mute/restrict their profile until you’ve got a handle on your emotions.
 Resist the urge to keep going back to their social media profiles, because it won’t serve any purpose other than feeding the very emotions you’re trying to overcome.

-When you’re out drinking, put your friends in charge of controlling your mobile activity so that you don’t go down the spiral of hearting their 10-year-old photos, or worse, drunk calling them.
+When you’re out drinking, put your friends in charge of controlling your phone activity so that you don’t go down the spiral of hearting their 10-year-old photos or, worse, drunk calling them.
 You need your support system to vigilantly be on your side now.

-If, in the past, you texted or spoke to each other often, politely tell your crush that you need some space (or you can say it’s because of digital fasting) and would appreciate it if they didn’t contact you for a while.
+If, in the past, you texted or spoke to each other often, tell your crush politely that you need some space (or you can say it’s because of digital fasting) and would appreciate it if they didn’t contact you for a while.
 Trust us, you will feel differently about them in a couple of weeks.

 8. Stay productively occupied to lose feelings for a crush

-While work can be a great healer when it comes to moving forward in life from a crush, don’t just throw yourself into work or studying, make time to enjoy the activities you like.
-Be it playing a sport, reading, dancing, gardening, playing an instrument…hobbies can be therapeutic.
+While work can be a great healer when it comes to moving forward in life from a crush, don’t just throw yourself into work or studying.
+Make time to actually enjoy the activities you like.
+Be it playing a sport, reading, dancing, gardening, playing an instrument, hobbies can be therapeutic.

 9. Accept that it will hurt